Preventive Hormonal Health

 If you're persistently tired or noticing other symptoms, consult a healthcare professional about iron deficiency anemia.
 Proactive steps like eating a balanced diet and getting regular check-ups can help maintain healthy iron levels and ensure your well-being.

-Join us on July 24th, 2024, for Healthyher.Life's Women Talking™ Wednesday virtual event: "Iron is Essential for Your Health and Vitality – Are You Getting Enough?" featuring Dr. Michelle Zeller, clinical hematologist and Associate Professor at McMaster University.
+On July 24th, 2024, Healthyher.Life had the privilege of hosting Dr. Michelle Zeller, a clinical hematologist and Associate Professor at McMaster University, for an insightful Women Talking™ Wednesday event: "Iron is Essential for Your Health and Vitality – Are You Getting Enough?"

 References: